debruine/tutorials/docs/02_sim_data.md

 AB_r        0.500
 -------  --------

-We can then use either sepcification to generate data with either technique.
+We can then use either specification to generate data with either technique.